Hoo St Werburgh Parish Church

 At St Werburgh’s we welcome people whatever their background.
 If you're thinking of visiting one Sunday, you won't need to believe or know anything, there's no dress code, and no-one will put you on the spot.
 Just come as you are!
 This page is a general guide to what happens in our services.

-On the first Sunday of the month at 10 am we have 'Worship for All', which is a service deigned for all ages and stagers of faith.
-The service is displayed on screens at the front and is generally interactive.
+On the first Sunday of the month at 10am we have 'Worship for All', which is a service deigned for all ages and stages of faith.
+The service is displayed on screens at the front as well as in booklets, and is more relaxed.

-We always have refreshments after the 10 am service and love to catch up on all the news.
+We always have refreshments after the 10am service and are delighted to catch up with one another and chat with any visitors or those new to the church.

 We believe our Sunday gatherings are a special time.
 That's because we really do believe that God is there with us as we hear his word and respond to him.
-We expect these times of worship together to make an impact on our lives and relationships.
+We hope these times of worship together make a positive impact on our lives and relationships.